 6. The Art of Saying “No”

-Learn to say no without feeling bad about it.
-It’s acceptable to say no to extra work or favors if they become too much for you.
-For instance, you can decline a colleague’s request for assistance on a project with grace or work out a workable deadline if you’re overworked.
+Learn to refuse requests without feeling guilty about it.
+Saying no to extra labor or favors that become too much for you is appropriate.
+For example, you can politely turn down a colleague’s request for help on a project or, if you’re overburdened, figure out a reasonable timeline.

 7. Shift the Focus Inward